ropensci-archive/rbace/cran-comments.md

 This is a new release.
 I have read and agree to the the CRAN policies at https://cran.r-project.org/web/packages/policies.html

+This is a re-submission of the first version of this package.
+I have now described in more detail what the package is in the Description field of the DESCRIPTION file.
+In addition, there are now examples outside of \dontrun{} for every function.

 Thanks!
 Scott Chamberlain